 ABOUT PRRRRT PRRRRT FLAP FLAP

-From September 2024, the new Maas production PRRRT PRRRT FLAP FLAP will premiere.
-This title was invented by none other than the makers of the show Sara Giampaolo and Esther Schouten.
-It will be a musical performance, with few words and a lot of flapping, in which two bird watchers start a competition in search of that one lucky bird.
+The new Maas production PRRRT PRRRT FLAP FLAP premiered in September 2024.
+The title was invented by none other than the makers of the show Sara Giampaolo and Esther Schouten.
+It is a musical performance, with few words and a lot of flapping, in which two bird watchers start a competition in search of that one lucky bird.
 Except, nature will not be commanded and forces our watchers to wait, wait and wait just a little longer.
-They have started rehearsals in June 2024 and until the premiere, they will be frolicking and parleying about what is to come.

 Suppose I am a bird watcher.
 How could I spot you in the wild?